prasanjit-paul/Notes/React Notes/Readme.md

 4. Accessing DOM Elements Without Re-render

 Create a React component with multiple input fields.
 Use useRef to store references to each input field and add a button that clears all input fields when clicked, without causing a re-render.

+Prop Drilling:-----
+  - It is a process by which we can pass the data from one part of the component to another part of the component.